cssinjs/theming/README.md

 Type: `String`
 Default: `__THEMING__`
-Result: `Object { channel, withTheme, ThemeProvider }`
+Result: `Object { channel, withTheme, ThemeProvider. themeListener }`

-`withTheme` and `ThemeProvider` are the same as default ones, but with overwritten context channel.
+`withTheme`, `ThemeProvider` and `themeListener` are the same as default ones, but with overwritten context channel.

 `channel` is `customChannel` to track what is context channel.